microsoft/playwright/docs/src/api/class-android.md

 * langs: js
 - returns: <[BrowserServer]>

-Returns the Android browser instance.
-Launches Playwright Android server that client can connect to.
+Launches Playwright Android server that clients can connect to.
 See the following example:

 Server Side: